Chart Color Schemes

 Brunswick West hosts a young demographic, positioning it in the bottom quartile nationwide

-Brunswick West's median age is 34 years, which is lower than Greater Melbourne's average of 37 and Australia's average of 38 years.
+Brunswick West's median age is 34 years, which is lower than Greater Melbourne's average of 37 and Australia's 38 years.
 Compared to Greater Melbourne, Brunswick West has a higher proportion of residents aged 25-34 (25.1%) but fewer residents aged 5-14 (7.7%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 15-24 has increased from 12.0% to 12.8%, while the proportion of those aged 45-54 has decreased from 11.8% to 11.0%.
-By 2041, population forecasts indicate substantial demographic changes in Brunswick West, with the strongest projected growth occurring among the 25-34 age group, which is expected to grow by 39%, adding 1,592 residents to reach a total of 5,676.
+Between the 2021 Census and present, the proportion of residents aged 15 to 24 has increased from 12.0% to 12.8%, while the proportion of those aged 45 to 54 has decreased from 11.8% to 11.0%.
+By 2041, population forecasts indicate substantial demographic changes for Brunswick West.
+The 25 to 34 age group is projected to grow by 39%, adding 1,592 residents to reach a total of 5,676.